 00:01 Hepatic Encalopathy Let's talk about how, when there is liver damage, that the brain is not being injured.
 00:08 The pranchoma, welcome to hepatic Encephalopathy.
 00:11 This is reversible decline in cognitive fucntion.
 00:15 Stop there.
 00:16 The fact that you can even find cognitive function to be reversible is quite interesting.
 00:22 And actually limits the number of diagnoses.
 00:26 Here, if you are able to take care of the liver, then you'll notice the decline of cognitive function improves.
 00:33 Believed to be due to bypass of toxins Meaning to say, that maybe your ammonia, mercaptans instead of being properly detoxified in the liver, ends up in your head.
 00:43 hepatic encalopathy asterixis Often precipitated by bleeding infection electrolyte disturbance Diagnosis is clinical supported by elevated ammonia levels.
 00:56 NH3.
 01:01 Clinical presentation.
 Grades, you have 0-4 by West Haven Criteria.
 01:06 Alterations of behavior to frank coma.
 01:08 Asterixis, hyperreflexia and fetor hepaticus.
 01:13 are clinical presentations that you want to keep in mind when reading a stem of a question and they want you to think along the lines that the liver is severely compromised.
 01:26 Management: Lactulose non-absorbable antibiotics-Lactulose.
 01:33 You treat the underlying exacerbating factors.
 01:36 Avoid narcotics and, sedatives.
 01:39 Airway protection for frank coma.
 01:41 Remember, your patient is already in a state of brain damage.
 01:45 And so, therefore by giving a patient a sedative, you're only making matters worse.
 01:49 Lactulose, bind perhaps the ammonia and then therefore, relieve some of the encephalopathy

-The lecture Hepatic Encephalopathy by Carlo Raj, MD is from the course Cirrhosis – Liver Diseases.
+The lecture Hepatic Encephalopathy by Carlo Raj, MD is from the course Liver Diseases: Basic Principles with Carlo Raj.

-A patient with a history of alcoholic cirrhosis presented with cognitive dysfunction and asterixis.
-After assessing his liver function, he was administered lactulose, electrolytes, benzodiazepines and non-absorbent antibiotics.
-Despite his extensive regimen, he went into a coma and endotracheal intubation was performed.
-Which of the following is a probable cause of worsening of his liver function?
+A patient with a history of alcoholic cirrhosis presents with cognitive dysfunction and asterixis.
+After having the liver function assessed, the patient was administered lactulose, electrolytes, benzodiazepines, and non-absorbent antibiotics.
+Despite the extensive regimen, the patient went into a coma, and endotracheal intubation was performed.
+Which of the following is the MOST likely cause of worsening of the patient's liver function?

 Which grading system is used for hepatic encephalopathy?

-Which of the following statements is FALSE regarding hepatic encephalopathy?
+Which of the following statements regarding hepatic encephalopathy is FALSE?

 5 Stars |